 Predator paranoia didn’t exactly fade away once I started making close friends after high school either.
 When I met my best friend in college, I told her about my girlfriend right away, outing myself as nonchalantly as possible, and still being distinctly aware of how she might interpret any action on my part because of my attraction to women.
 I’d been especially careful to never touch her, but even more so than usual because unlike other girls, she actually knew that I was attracted women, and I was terrified of that.

 She was not really someone who seemed physically close with people either (and later came out to me as bi, so maybe that’s part of the reason).
 But when my mom had first met her, she hugged her, and my friend stiffened and went for a handshake.
-My mom made a joke about how we must not be touch-friendly friends.
-(In the least creepy sounding way possible.)
-The sad part is that I am 100% a touch person.
-(Again, in the least creepy sounding way possible.)
-Physical touch is my literal love language and maybe that’s partly because I’d deprived myself of it both consciously and subconsciously throughout my life.
+My mom made some joke about how we must not be touch-friendly people.
+The sad part is that I thought that maybe I was.

 My mom made that joke, we laughed, but I was pretty upset about the whole situation at the time.
 I really wanted to be close to my friend in the same ways that I was close to my friend in high school.
 I wanted to be able to hug her when I wanted to and to touch her hair just because it looked soft and whatever else it is that straight girls do without thinking about it.
 Yet, I felt like I accidentally set up some kind of unnecessary boundary in our friendship that declared we aren’t close in that way, because by the time my mom had met her, we’d already been friends for a year.